valentinvogt/npde-summary/chapters/11.typ

 === Monotone Schemes
 <sub:monotone-schemes>
+In @sub:properties-of-entropy-solutions
-In one of the above subsections it was mentioned that the number of extrema must not increase over time.
+ it was mentioned that the number of extrema must not increase over time.
 This section shows that the two useful fluxes we derived in the previous chapter both have this property.
 This is established by the following two lemmas: